MicrosoftDocs/sql-docs/docs/samples/wide-world-importers-oltp-database-catalog.md

 For security, WideWorldImporters does not allow external applications to access data schemas directly.
 To isolate access, WideWorldImporters uses security-access schemas that do not hold data, but contain views and stored procedures.
 External applications use the security schemas to retrieve the data that they are allowed to view.
 This way, users can only run the views and stored procedures in the secure-access schemas

 For example, this sample includes Power BI dashboards.
-An external application accesses these Power BI dashboards from the Power BI gateway as a user that has read-only permission on the PowerBI schema.
-For read-only permission, the user only needs SELECT and EXECUTE permission on the PowerBI schema.
+An external application accesses these Power BI dashboards from the Power BI gateway as a user that has read-only permission on the Power BI schema.
+For read-only permission, the user only needs SELECT and EXECUTE permission on the Power BI schema.
 A database administrator at WWI assigns these permissions as needed.

 ## Stored Procedures